 Does being agile just mean agile projects?

-I am sure you have all had discussions about being more agile either as an individual or at an organisational level.
+I am sure you have all had discussions about being more agile either as an individual or at an organisational level – but does being agile just mean agile projects?
 Depending on the audience, I imagine the conversations focused on waterfall v agile, project management v agile, using scrum, finding new ways to adapt current approaches, collaboration, stakeholder management and governance to name but a few!

 I’m fully in favour of sharing information and experiences as they are a great way to learn but what does being agile mean in practice, for example, when delivering organisation-wide digital solutions?

 Is it ‘my way or no way’ – regardless of whether you are an agile fan or a traditional project manager, or are you and your organisation taking a more flexible ‘horses for courses’ approach?

 Consider this – can there really be a single right way to deliver?
 Or, as I believe, a best or most appropriate way depending on the circumstances?

 I have been in the business for many years and successfully delivered using the more traditional project and programme management (PPM) approaches.
 But even then I tweaked these to fit the initiative and the organisation.
 Was I ahead of my time?
 Perhaps.

 I do not believe there is only one way to deliver.
 Agile approaches are absolutely the right way in some circumstances and in others – a very expensive and potentially time consuming option – and vice versa for PPM.

 For now – let’s assume you agree with me.
 (But if you don’t – I’m happy to talk at length about alternatives later!)

 If you are, or have been able to select the most appropriate delivery approach to use for your initiative, what did you consider in your decision making?